UltraMessaging/mon_demo/README.md

 First, edit the files "demo.cfg", "mon.cfg", and "lbmrd.xml" and make appropriate changes for your network and environment (e.g. interface IPs and multicast groups).
+Search for "10.29" to find IP addresses that you should change.
+Note that some are coded as CIDR groups.
+E.g. "10.29.3.0/24".
+In these cases, you should typically change the first three numbers to match your test host's IP address.

 Next, copy "lbm.sh.example" to "lbm.sh" and edit it.
 Make appropriate changes for your UM license and installation location.